Need some help testing an audio signal with a digital multimeter? If so, here are two techniques that can provide positive results.

 If the reading is OL or 1, the speaker is faulty.
 Or the multimeter will give you a reading close to the rated speaker ohm value.

 In this case, the rated value is 8Ω.
-And the reading is 6.9Ω, which means the speaker is working properly.
+The reading is 6.9Ω, which means the speaker is working properly.

 Another Way to Test the Speaker